JoshData/fast_diff_match_patch/README.md

 * The import has been renamed from `diff_match_patch` to `fast_diff_match_patch` to avoid an import naming collision with https://pypi.org/project/diff-match-patch/ and the package name has been updated to match the import name.
 * In previous versions of this package, separate `diff_bytes` (Py3), `diff_unicode` and `diff_str` (Py2)
 methods were available.
 They have been merged into a single `diff` method that checks the type of the arguments passed.)
+* On Windows, an exception will be thrown if a string has characters outside of the Basic Multilingual Plane.

 Building from source
 --------------------